Archive for the ‘biotech/medical’ category: Page 1002

 Researchers have shown it is possible to perform artificial intelligence using tiny nanomagnets that interact like neurons in the brain.

-The new method, developed by a team led by Imperial College London researchers, could slash the energy cost of artificial intelligence (AI), which is currently doubling globally every 3.5 months.
+The new method, developed by a team led by Imperial College London researchers, could slash the of (AI), which is currently doubling globally every 3.5 months.

 May 8, 2022